-Self-care is important to maintaining a healthy relationship with yourself.
+Self-care is important to maintain a healthy relationship with yourself.
 It means doing things to take care of your mind, body, and soul by engaging in activities that promote well-being and reduce stress.
 Doing so enhances your ability to live fully, vibrantly, and effectively.
-The practice of self-care also reminds yourself and others that your needs are priority.
+The practice of self-care also reminds yourself and others that your needs are a priority.

 How Self-Care Helps